Adnan Syed asks Maryland appellate court to reconsider decision to reinstate murder conviction

 A three-judge panel on the appellate court allowed Young Lee’s appeal to continue despite Syed’s charges being dismissed.
 Oral argument in the case was in February.

-Graeff authored the March 28 opinion, which ignited a longstanding debate about crime victims’ roles in the criminal legal system.
+Graeff authored the March 28 opinion, which ignited a longstanding debate about the role of crime victims in the criminal legal system.

 The third member of the appellate panel, Judge Stuart R. Berger, argued in a dissenting opinion that clarifying crime victims’ rights in vacatur hearings is a policy matter suited for lawmakers, not the courts.